Jonathan Zawada: Collaborations

 Zawada created the floral cover and full visual campaign for Flume's Skin, winning the 2016 ARIA Award for Best Cover Art.
 The partnership continued with pop-up exhibitions in Los Angeles and Sydney and, in 2024, the immersive installation Every dull moment (EDM) at the Art Gallery of New South Wales.

-Zawada has collaborated with Mark Pritchard on MP Productions EP 1, and along with Thom Yorke on Tall Tales (2025).
+Zawada has collaborated with Mark Pritchard on MP Productions EP 1 (2020), and later with Pritchard and Thom Yorke on Tall Tales (2025).
 For Tall Tales, Zawada designed the artwork and videos, a feature film version of which was screened on 8 May 2025 – the day before the album's release.

 Zawada created animated visualisers for Röyksopp's Profound Mysteries trilogy.

 Critical reception

 Writers note Zawada's blending of analog and digital, artificial and natural.

 Stephen Todd, wrote in the Australian Financial Review that he sees the world as a "metamathemagical place where science and sensuality, the rational and the emotional, collide."

 For Pritchard and Yorke's multimedia project Tall Tales, Jazz Monroe at Pitchfork called Zawada the duo's "informal third member".
 Fermín Cimadevilla at motion design website Motionographer wrote that the accompanying feature‑length film "evokes a distinct atmosphere – dreamlike yet disorienting" and stated that it defies cliche and AI art trends.

 Design press have likewise commended his album packaging.
 Megan Williams, writing in Creative Review, described the AI‑assisted sleeve for Pritchard's MP Productions EP 1 as "distorted and deformed to surreal effect" and "a bizarre collage of incongruous shapes and textures", adding that it "casts a wry glance at the very technologies that created it."